 African sleepouts provide a stargazing experience for everyone.
 There are few sights in the world that can rival the night sky of Africa.
-Low population densities in the bush and desert means little light pollution to interfere with sky-watching and only the sounds of the animals in the night to lull you to sleep.
+Low population densities in the bush and desert mean little light pollution to interfere with sky-watching.
+Only the sounds of the animals in the night lull you to sleep.
 With luxury tree houses, elevated sleep out decks, and star beds attached to your suite, there’s a stargazing experience for everyone.
 We’ve gathered up our top 12 favorite African sleepouts for stargazers.

 Classically Luxurious Tree Houses

-You’d be hard pressed to find a more impressive set of tree houses than those at Lion Sands.
-For starters, each of the three is equipped with full bathroom facilities, boasts some of the best views of the bush Africa has to offer, and doesn’t compromise on creature comforts.
-All of the treehouses are constructed above ground and include a radio to communicate with the Field Guide.
+You’d be hard-pressed to find a more impressive set of tree houses than those at Lion Sands.
+For starters, each of the three is equipped with full bathroom facilities.
+They boast some of the best views of the African bush and don’t compromise on creature comforts.
+All of the tree houses are constructed above ground and include a radio to communicate with the Field Guide.

-The chic wood and glass Kingston Tree House at Ivory Lodge in the Sabi Sand Game Reserve is the perfect marriage of secluded safari getaway and modern luxury where a champagne and tapas dinner as the sun sets is the norm.
-It can sleep two people and is decorated with a four-poster bed and understated hues of greys, white, black, and purple for truly luxurious African sleepouts under the stars.
+The chic wood and glass Kingston Tree House at Ivory Lodge in the Sabi Sand Game Reserve is the perfect marriage of secluded safari getaway and modern luxury.
+A champagne and tapas dinner as the sun sets is the norm.
+It sleeps two people and is decorated with a four-poster bed and understated hues of greys, white, black, and purple for truly luxurious African sleepouts under the stars.

 The Chalkley Treehouse is built in a leadwood tree on the original site Guy Aubrey Chalkley once set up his camp to escape roaming predators.
-You’ll arrive to the treehouse at sunset for a picnic dinner and drinks with incredible views of the plains and the animals roaming below.
+You’ll arrive at the treehouse at sunset for a picnic dinner and drinks.
+Take in the incredible views of the plains and the animals roaming below.

-The Tinyeleti Treehouse is located on the banks of the Sabie River and can accommodate four people, including children with an adventurous spirit.
+The Tinyeleti Treehouse is located on the banks of the Sabie River.
+It can accommodate four people, including children with an adventurous spirit.
 The open-air tree house comes to life at night with the sounds of animals stopping for a drink at the river below.
 There’s no electricity, but we think you’d prefer lights out to better see the millions of stars above you.

 Two star beds are available at Loisaba: the Kiboko (20 minutes from the lodge) and the Koija (30 minutes from the lodge).
-Both are constructed with a raised handcrafted wooden platform with a partially thatched roof to provide protection from the elements should you need it.
-But we think you’ll prefer rolling your bed out to sleep under the blanket of stars at night.
-The Kiboko Star Bed is set among a kopje of rocks and overlooks a waterhole, while the Koija Star Bed is located on the banks of the Ewaso N’giro River and is cantilevered over the flowing waters below.
-A team of Samburu and Laikipia Maasai warriors host you during your stay, preparing meals on site in a traditional camp kitchen.
-Both star beds include en suite bathroom and shower facilities and can sleep up to four people, making these African sleepouts ideal for families.
+Both are constructed with a raised handcrafted wooden platform and partially thatched roof providing protection from the elements should you need it.
+But we suggest rolling your bed out to sleep under the blanket of stars at night.
+The Kiboko Star Bed is set among a kopje of rocks and overlooks a waterhole.
+The Koija Star Bed cantilevers over the flowing waters of the Ewaso N’giro River below.
+A team of Samburu and Laikipia Maasai warriors host you during your stay, preparing meals on-site in a traditional camp kitchen.
+Both star beds include en suite bathroom and shower facilities.
+The sleep up to four people, making these African sleepouts ideal for families.

-In September 2014, Tswalu relaunched their owner’s house Tarkuni, previously the private residence of the Oppenheimer family, to include five luxurious suites.
+In September 2014, Tswalu relaunched their owner’s house Tarkuni, to include five luxurious suites.
+Previously it was the private residence of the Oppenheimer family.
 The best part?
-Each suite has its own remote star bed set in a garden off of you private terrace so you can sleep out under the stars any night you like.
+Each suite has its own remote star bed set in a garden off of your private terrace so you can sleep out under the stars any night you like.
 And since it is part of your accommodations at Tswalu Tarkuni, you won’t sacrifice any of the modern conveniences of the lodge.

 With 100,000 hectares surrounding you and the immense Kalahari night sky above you, there’s nothing more spectacular than spending a night at Tswalu’s Malori Sleepout Deck.
-You’ll be sleeping in the lap of luxury with a king size bed dressed in Aldona linen on a raised platform.
-There’s a thatched overhang with weather-proof blinds for protection from rain should you need it and full bathroom facilities just a short distance from the deck along a lighted walkway.
-Enjoy the panoramic views of the vast plains and incredible Kalahari sunset while sipping on sundowners, followed by a delicious bush meal prepared by your guide.
+You’ll be sleeping in the lap of luxury with a king-size bed dressed in Aldona linen on a raised platform.
+There’s a thatched overhang with weather-proof blinds for protection from rain should you need it.
+Full bathroom facilities are just a short distance from the deck along a lighted walkway.
+Enjoy the panoramic views of the vast plains and incredible Kalahari sunset while sipping on sundowners.
+Follow drinks with a delicious bush meal prepared by your guide.
 If you’ve got your children along for the night, Tswalu can also provide camping beds, making your night under the stars a family affair.

-The sleep out deck at Ruckomechi Camp in Mana Pools National Park, Zimbabwe offers some of the most exciting game viewing on this list.
-The raised deck looks out over Parachute Pan, where a large variety of wildlife have been know to hang about, including elephant, buffalo, zebra, waterbuck, and kudu.
+The sleepout deck at Ruckomechi Camp in Mana Pools National Park, Zimbabwe offers some of the most exciting game viewing on this list.
+The raised deck looks out over Parachute Pan, where a large variety of wildlife including elephant, buffalo, zebra, waterbuck, and kudu tend to congregate.
 Lion, leopard, and wild dog have also been seen at the pan, making what could be one thrilling night under the stars!
 You’ll drift off to sleep with a symphony of animal sounds and wake to the beautiful sunrise over the pan.
 And should you need any assistance during your night out, a highly qualified guide will be in a tent nearby.

 For a fully immersive elephant experience, head to Abu Camp, famous for its herd of habituated elephants that accompany you through the bush.
-Their star bed is raised high above ground and overlooks the elephant boma giving you the opportunity to “sleep with the elephants,” letting their low rumblings and snores lull you to sleep.
-The sleeping deck is also equipped with a bathroom and open shower for complete comfort away from the lodge.
+Their star bed is raised high above the ground and overlooks the elephant boma giving you the opportunity to “sleep with the elephants,” letting their low rumblings and snores lull you to sleep.
+A bathroom and open shower provide complete comfort away from the lodge.